 What do we mean when we talk about study habits?
 Is it getting up early to cope with more assignments?
 Is it drinking enough water and eating regularly while studying?
 Or maybe it’s all about taking detailed notes and rereading them from time to time?
 These habits may include any activity that helps you become a more productive student.
 It may also mean listening to the loud music while doing homework.
 The challenge is to find the things that help you concentrate and develop your personal studying routine.
 You can achieve that by using a “cut and try” method.

 The reason why everybody seems to be obsessed with finding the holy grail of the list of the right habits is our inner desire to spend less time on the things we don’t enjoy doing and still get the best possible results.
-By determining those “do’s” and “don’ts” you will be able to forget about spending hours on the test preparations and homework.
+By determining those “do’s” and “don’ts” you will be able to forget about spending hours on the test preparation and homework.

 Interesting Statistics on Study Habits